o3de/o3de.org/content/docs/userguide/particles/editor/color-picker.md

 ---
-description: Use the color picker to apply a color tint and alpha to your particles in &ALYlong;'s &particle-editor;.
+description: Use the color picker to apply a color tint and alpha to your particles in Amazon Lumberyard's Particle Editor.
 Save palette libraries to share.
 title: Using the Color Picker
 ---
 # Using the Color Picker {#particle-editor-color-picker}